Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: The approximation for the microscopic solution um

 \subsection{Notation}

 We introduce the following notation that is used throughout the paper.

-We denote by $G \colon \dot H^{-1}(\R^3) \to \dot H^1(\R^3)$ the solution operator for Poisson and the Stokes equations, respectively.
-This operator is explicitly given as a convolution operator with kernel $g$, the fundamental solution of the Poisson equations and the Stokes equations, i.e.,
+We denote by $G \colon \dot H^{-1}(\R^3) \to \dot H^1(\R^3)$ the solution operator for the Stokes equations.
+This operator is explicitly given as a convolution operator with kernel $g$, the fundamental solution to the Stokes equations, i.e.,